-Don’t Bike and Text – When you are operating any type of vehicle, it is very important to keep your eyes on the road and avoid distractions.
-You can’t do this if you are trying to text while you are biking.
+4. Don’t Bike and Text – When you are operating any type of vehicle, it is very important to keep your eyes on the road and avoid distractions.
+You can’t do this if you are trying to text while you are biking

 Even if you take all of the necessary safety precautions, it is not always possible to avoid every accident.
-In the unfortunate circumstance of an accident, contact a bicycle accident lawyer for immediate assistance.
+In the unfortunate circumstance of an accident, contact a personal injury attorney in Colorado or Arizona for immediate assistance.